hspartali/workspace_snapshots_extension/README.md

-# Workspace Snapshots VS Code Extension
+# 📸 Workspace Snapshots

-This extension provides a way to manage sequential sets of uncommitted changes in "Snapshots".
-You can create snapshots of your current changes and view the difference between each snapshot.
+**Checkpoint and diff uncommitted changes, safely outside your Git history.**

+Ever wanted to save multiple "versions" of your work before you're ready to commit?
+Workspace Snapshots lets you create sequential checkpoints of your code, making it easy to track, review, and roll back changes.

+It's perfect for exploratory coding, complex refactors, or just organizing your thought process.

+---

-## Features
+### ✨ Features

-*   **Snapshot Changes**: Create a "Snapshot" from your current file changes.
+-   📸 **Create Snapshots**: One-click checkpoint of all your current file changes.
-*   **Snapshot Diffs**: View the changes introduced in one snapshot relative to the previous one.
-*   **Discard Snapshots**: Easily discard a set of changes.
+-   🔍 **Incremental Diffs**: Instantly see what changed in each specific step.
+-   ✍️ **Rename & Organize**: Give your snapshots meaningful names like "Initial refactor".
+-   ⏪ **Granular Rollback**: Revert a single file or an entire snapshot's history.
+-   💥 **Full Reset**: Discard all snapshots and revert all files back to `HEAD`.
+-   🧹 **Clean Up**: Clear all snapshot history while keeping your current code changes.

+---

-## How to Use
+### 🚀 How to Use

-1. Open the "Workspace Snapshots" view from the Activity Bar.
+1.  **Open the View**: Find the **Workspace Snapshots** icon in the Activity Bar.
-2. Make some changes to your files.
+2.  **Write Code**: Create, edit, or delete files.
-3. Click the `+` icon in the "Snapshots" view title bar to create a new snapshot.
+3.  **Take a Snapshot**: Click the **`+`** icon in the view header.
-4. As you create more snapshots, you can click on the files within each snapshot to see the diff between it and the state after the previous snapshot was applied.

-## Commands

-*   `Workspace Snapshots: Create New Snapshot`: Creates a snapshot from all current changes.
-*   `Workspace Snapshots: Discard Snapshot`: Removes a selected snapshot.
-*   `Workspace Snapshots: Discard All Snapshots`: Removes all snapshots and reverts files.
-*   `Workspace Snapshots: Refresh`: Refreshes the snapshot view.

-This is a proof-of-concept extension.
+4.  **Review Diffs**: Expand a snapshot to see changed files (`U`n-tracked, `M`odified, `D`eleted).
+Click any file to view its diff.
+5.  **Iterate**: Keep coding and taking snapshots to build a step-by-step history of your work!

+---

+**Note**: All snapshot data is stored locally in your project's `.vscode/workspace_snapshots` folder.
+This extension **never** touches your Git commit history.